dead-claudia/enum-proposal/README.md

     // `enum foo: Number`, or `FOO = Symbol("Foo.FOO")` for `enum foo: Symbol`.
     FOO,
     // Values may be specified, and the result of calling
-    // `SomeType[Symbol.variant]` with it and the relevant context is used as
+    // `SomeType[Symbol.toVariant]` with it and the relevant context is used as
     // the return value for `value`, `toString`, `valueOf`, and `toJSON`.
     BAR = FOO.value.name + "bar",
 }